A Relationship With God

 John, in his epistles answers the question “Who is God” in three distinct ways.
 God is light.
 (1 Jn 1:5), God is Love (1 Jn 4:16) and God is Life (1 Jn 5:20).

 I knew a lot about God.
-I could give quite a dissertation on Ehyeh Asher Ehyeh and in a few of the essays on this site, I have gone into some detail on these topics.
 Until a few years, ago, that was enough for me.
-But that all became not enough about five years ago.
+But that all became not enough about some years ago.

 Legalism Destroys Faith